 All above themes of interpreting or defining spirituality are not mutually exclusive and has certain interdependence with its historical evolution.
 Though we have used religion and spirituality interchangeably subsequent development has contributed toward the polarization of these two notions of religion and spirituality or public faith and private faith.
 The notion of spirituality was emerged as a response to hegemonic dominance and expansionism of conventional religions.
-As Foucault claimed, "Spirituality was born as a counter discourse or resistance to the hegemonic, restrictive reigns of religion but, in the process, it created its own regimes of truth, its own definitions, and its own dominant discourse" (Ritskes, 2011, p.
+As Foucault claimed, "Spirituality was born as a counter discourse or resistance to the hegemonic, restrictive reigns of religion but, in the process, it created its own regimes of truth, its own definitions, and its own dominant discourse"(Ritskes, 2011, p.
 20).
-Development of spirituality as against conventional religious dogmas further extended by western liberal ideology of individualization and secularization of the society which also lead to "commoditization of spirituality".
+Development of spirituality as against conventional religious dogmas further extended by western liberal ideology of individualization and secularization4 of the society which also lead to "commoditization of spirituality".
 Substantiating contemporary secularization thoughts, new secular doctrine called "New Age Movement" came in to operation in the second half of 20th century drawing philosophical and ontological precepts on both western and eastern spiritual and metaphysical traditions (York, 2001).
 It holds the holistic, pluralistic and inclusive world view under the theme of "spirituality without boarders".
 New age movement advocates simple and sustainable living style creating balance between society, economy and the environment, encouraging sense of community and social integration.
 They encourage peaceful coexistence of society and environment (for "bearable" socio-environmental interaction), society and economy (for "equitable" society), economy and environment (for "viable" economic environment) and finally all three elements; Society, economy and environment (for holistic "sustainability").
-Some argue New Age Movement is a quasi -religion for secularization is a society wide decline of interest in conventional organized religious traditions as a result of modernist enlightenment thoughts.
-Generally Secularity is considered to be a hybrid product of combining scientific, humanistic rational thought and capitalistic, socialistic political ideology (York, 2001).

-combining all form of religious dogmas and secularity as package (Estanek, 2006).
+Some argue New Age Movement is a quasi -religion for combining all form of religious dogmas and secularity as package (Estanek, 2006).
 However, New Age Movement was subsequently exposed to a severe criticism for "commoditization of spirituality" and "new age political project" especially from "liberal left" and "religious right" attributing negative connotation to the corporate brand "new age".
 The main claim of the critics was that the movement was not being able to recognize and oppose neo-liberal politico-economic power and its detrimental effects and indirectly facilitating neo liberal agenda.